Mikel Obi begs Croatia not to rest players against Iceland

 The Super Eagles have not beaten Argentina in four previous meetings at the World Cup.

-The Super Eagles take on Argentina on Tuesday, June 26 Kick off 7 pm, same time Croatia faces off with Iceland.
+The Super Eagles take on Argentina on Tuesday, June 26 at 7 pm, same time Croatia squares up to Iceland.